mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 of models ranging from exact Gaussian processes to approximate and even deep Gaussian processes.
 Besides maximum likelihood estimation (MLE) `GPyTorch` also supports maximum a posteriori estimation (MAP) and fully Bayesian estimation to estimate the hyper-parameter.
-It also comes with a rich documentation, many practical examples, and a large community.
+It also comes with rich documentation, many practical examples, and a large community.

 NUBO provides a Gaussian process for off-the-shelf use with a constant mean